mozilla/mig/doc/runner.rst

 The runner writes JSON output to stdin of any configured output plugin.
 This is intended to provide flexibility, allowing plugins to be developed in any language.
-If a plugin is being developed in go, the runner ResultEntry type can be used to parse incoming data.
+If a plugin is being developed in go, the mig.RunnerResult type can be used to parse incoming data.
 In other languages the JSON can be parsed as desired.